1997 CBA All-Star Game

-The 1997 Continental Basketball Association All-Star Game was the 35th All-Star Game organised by CBA since its inception in 1949.
+The 1997 Continental Basketball Association All-Star Game was the 35th All-Star Game organised by the Continental Basketball Association since its inception in 1949.
 It was held at the Yakima SunDome in Yakima, Washington on January 22, 1997, in front of 4,043 spectators.
-The American Conference defeated the National Conference 107-98.
+The American Conference defeated the National Conference 107–98.

 Dexter Boney was named the MVP.
 Thirty NBA scouts attended the match.

 It was coach Eric Musselman's fifth and final appearance in the All-Star Game, while 3-time NBA champion Stacey King and one-time Jack Haley (both with Chicago Bulls), made their first.

 It was the last edition before a 3-year hiatus, with event returning in 2000.